1887

 • 50–150 mg/kg s.c. q24h or q48h

-• Useful first choice broad-spectrum bactericidal administered every 48 hours for most infections (e.g. for secondary bacterial pneumonia associated with lungworm)
+• Broad-spectrum bactericidal administered every 48 hours for infections (e.g. for secondary bacterial pneumonia associated with lungworm)

 • Higher doses (up to 150 mg/kg) and increased frequency (q24h) may, anecdotally, be effective for more severe infections